bootlin/snagboot/docs/snagflash.md

 	parse it and flash only the block ranges described.
 	partition_name: the name of a GPT or MTD partition, or a hardware partition specified by "hwpart <number>"

+	**Note:** Source files with ".xz", ".bz2" or ".gz" extensions will be automatically decompressed!

 Environment variables: